 The first step is to accept that it is perfectly normal to still love your ex.
 Again this is because of the share memories, dreams, plans, and connections you have with them.

 You need to give yourself time to grieve the loss of the relationship.
-Acknowledging that you still love them makes it easier to think about the memories and even want to see them or talk to them.
+Acknowledging that you still love them makes it easier to think about the memories and even want to see or talk to them.

 Step Two: Give yourself time to mourn the loss of the relationship.